Slack No More: Analyzing Disney's Bold Move to Dump Slack

 • Rockstar Games’ internal Slack messaging system was hacked by a hacker who stole 90 clips of the unreleased game Grand Theft Auto 6.
 The hacker also posted the source code on a forum under the username TeaPotUberHacker.

 • Hackers gained access to Twitter’s Slack account and used the credentials to take over over 130 high-profile Twitter accounts.
-The hack was traced back to Twitter’s Slack instance.

 • Credential Breaches: Over 17,000 Slack credentials have been found for sale on the dark web, belonging to 12,000 different workspaces.